Points to Consider When Creating or Modifying a Course in the my.harvard Course Search

 300-399 or 3000-3999: Graduate Courses of Reading and Research

-- Ordinarily, courses may have only one number.
+- Courses may have only one number.
 An FAS course may be listed in more than one FAS department, but only with permission of the concerned departments.
-For the 2016-17 academic year, faculty members will have access to a class roster that includes student enrollment for both courses.
-Both classes will appear in the my.harvard Course Search when one searches for one of the two courses.
+Faculty will have access to a roster that includes enrollment for both classes.
+Both classes will emerge in the my.harvard course search results when searching for either of the two courses.

 - Course titles appear on student transcripts which have space for only 100 characters.
 Faculty members are encouraged to submit both an appropriate transcript title of 100 characters and a short title of 30 characters to appear on student schedules.